adityaraj5200/Java-interview-QAs/More questions.md

 2. `isDone()`: Determines whether the computation has completed.
 3. `cancel(boolean mayInterruptIfRunning)`: Attempts to cancel a computation before it finishes, if possible.

-Related concepts to Future in Java include:

-1. ExecutorService: An interface that manages a group of threads and executes tasks asynchronously.
-It provides methods for submitting tasks (such as `submit()` for returning a `Future` object) and shutting down the thread pool.
-2. Callable: A functional interface in Java.
-Extends the Runnable interface, but instead of a void return type, it has a generic return type.
-Callables are used to specify a task that returns a result when executed asynchronously.
-3. CompletionService: An interface that manages a pool of Futures and returns completed tasks in a block-less manner using the `take()` method.
-This allows for more efficient handling of multiple asynchronous computations.
-4. Fork/Join Framework: A library provided by Java that implements an efficient solution for parallelizing recursive tasks, such as divide-and-conquer algorithms.
-It uses a work-stealing thread pool and automatically manages the partitioning and merging of subtasks.
-5. Callback interface: A functional interface used to handle results or exceptions from asynchronous computations.
-The `FutureCallback` and `FutureTaskCallback` interfaces are examples of callbacks in Java.
-6. Promise: A construct that represents a value that may not be available yet but will become available at some point in the future.
-It can be used to handle values produced by asynchronous functions, similar to Futures, but with additional features like attaching callbacks for handling errors or completing the promise manually.
-7. Reactive programming: A programming paradigm that focuses on data streams and the propagation of changes through observable sequences of data.
-In Java, libraries such as RxJava provide support for reactive programming concepts, including Observables (a sequence of items) and operators for transforming and combining them.
-This can be used in combination with Futures to manage multiple asynchronous computations more efficiently.

 ---

 ## Q.13: Can you teach me about Java 8 features (Lambdas, Streams, Functional Interfaces)?

 ### Lambdas:

- Certainly!
  In Java 8 and later versions, lambda expressions were introduced as a way to write concise functional-style code.
 Lambda expressions allow you to create small anonymous functions that can be used in place of traditional methods and interfaces.

 Here's the basic syntax for a lambda expression: